-Chinese Mongolian Hot Pot is perfect for celebrating Chinese New Year, or for serving on any cold winter night.
+Chinese Mongolian Hot Pot is perfect for celebrating Christmas, New Year’s, Chinese New Year, or for serving on any cold winter night.
 Chinese hot pot is similar to fondue, with a big pot of broth and lots of foods that everyone cooks themselves.
 It’s an interactive, fun and festive meal.

 Chinese hot pot, fire pot, or Chinese fondue as it is sometimes called, has been one of our family traditions for many years.
-My Mom used to serve it for New Year’s Eve and I’ve been making it for my family for special occasions like Christmas and Chinese New Year.
+My Mom used to serve it for New Year’s Eve and I’ve been making it for my family for special occasions like Christmas, New Year’s and Chinese New Year.
 It’s the ultimate one pot meal, and perfect for a freezing cold day.

 My kids love Chinese hot pot.
 Similar to fondue, there is a large pot filled with broth simmering away, placed at the center of the table.
 Then, there are plates upon plates of a variety of proteins (meat, fish, shellfish, tofu, fish balls, shrimp balls, meat balls, fish cakes), vegetables (bok choy and mushrooms are my personal favorites) and dipping sauces.
 In addition, noodles of some sort are usually served with Chinese hot pot (we’ve used cellophane noodles, Korean glass noodles, and udon noodles), and sometimes wontons are added.